ministryofjustice/security-guidance/docs/forensic-readiness-guide.md

 [CESG GPG No.18](https://www.ncsc.gov.uk/guidance/forensic-readiness-good-practice-guide-18) provides guidance on the level of forensic capability that should be developed consummate to the Segmentation Model and Business Impact Levels \(BILs\) of the IT system or IT domain in question.

-Most MoJ IT systems attract a BIL of 3 for Confidentially, Integrity and Availability and are classified as ‘Deter’ in the segmentation model.
+Most MoJ IT systems attract a BIL of 3 for Confidentially, Integrity and Availability and are classified as 'Deter' in the segmentation model.
 As such, [CESG GPG No.18](https://www.ncsc.gov.uk/guidance/forensic-readiness-good-practice-guide-18) considers that a Forensic Readiness Plan developed to capability level 2 is sufficient.
 It is anticipated that the majority of MoJ IT systems will fall into this capability level; however, this must be assessed on a system by system basis as part of the system Accreditation process.
 Further details on the process can be found in the [Accreditation Framework](infrastructure-system-accreditation.md).

 #### People and resources